 What is Moral Technology?

 Moral technologies are harmonious with humans and the planet.
 The intention is the driving force behind the development of the mechanics.
 This means that there is total consideration for the health of the users of the technology.
 How it's made, the materials, and labor matters.
 How its existence benefits society is also an important factor in what constitutes moral technology.
-Moral technologies serve humanity rather destroy it.
+Moral technologies serve humanity rather than destroy it.

 Pioneers of Moral Technology

 The NUI Foundation for Moral Technology seeks to bring forward the work of many great pioneers in technological development who are almost unknown in today's world of science and technology.
 These include the following:

 Rudolf Steiner was the first person to define 'Moral Technology'.
 He described a future path for Mankind's development where "consciousness" and "morality" would be intrinsic in the development of science and technology.
 He is quoted to have said "the mechanical and the moral must interpenetrate each other, because the mechanical is nothing without the moral.
 Today we stand hard on this frontier.
 In the future machines will be driven not only by water and steam, but by spiritual force, by spiritual morality."
 [Berlin, 2 January 1906]

 Researcher and Scientist [1889-1976]

 Lili Kolisko was one of's most important researchers and advocates.
 She dedicated her life to examining how pure spiritual forces could directly affect the growth of plants and how cosmic star forces could be seen to be real in the world.
 She attempted to build a bridge between the spiritual and the physical through rigorous scientific approaches.